petrposik/petrposik.github.io/index.md

 # Petr Pošík

 I work as a lecturer at [Dept. of Cybernetics](https://cyber.felk.cvut.cz), [Faculty of Electrical Engineering](https://fel.cvut.cz), [Czech Technical University in Prague](https://www.cvut.cz).
 At our department, I currently serve also as a deputy head for education.
+See my [contacts](./contacts.md).

 ## Teaching
 Winter semester: